 Pay Down Debt

-Paying down debt provides you with the runway to start saving and investing more significant amounts of money down the line.
+Paying down debt gives you the runway to start saving and investing more significant amounts of money down the line.
 Unfortunately, we live in a country where more than half of the population lives paycheck to paycheck.
 Even a more prominent number wouldn’t have the money to pay for a $400 bill without going further into debt.
 So if you are living paycheck to paycheck, how do you start digging out of debt?

-Next, take out a piece of paper and write down all of your debts and the interest rate.
+Next, take a piece of paper and write down all your debts and the interest rate.
 Pick a debt you can pay down reasonably fast, even better if the interest rate is higher.
 Then go all in to pay off that debt.
 Once the first is paid, you’ll have more money to pay down that second debt.
 This is a powerful exercise.
-It may seem like you’re moving in quicksand at first, but once the momentum begins, you’ll move at lightning speed to pay down your remaining debts.
+It may seem like you’re moving in quicksand initially, but once the momentum begins, you’ll move at lightning speed to pay down your remaining debts.

 Now that you’re making money and have paid down debt, it’s time to put money aside in case of an emergency.
 Ideally, you’ll want three to six months of living expenses sitting in cash or a safe asset with a low risk of losing money.
-Having an emergency fund will provide you with a financial safety net if you suddenly lose your job.
+An emergency fund will provide you with a financial safety net if you suddenly lose your job.
 It can also allow you to pivot from a position you dislike or leave the corporate world to start a business.
 An emergency fund will provide you with options in both good times and bad.